pkovarynng/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11]

+The Yield and the General Caution shields are a little turned, so initially I beleived that they may be a little difficult to recognize for the network.
+The Road Work shield looks a little shabby, so I was interested if that affects recognition.
+The Speed limit (20km/h) sign was three black things attached to its edge, I was interested in seeing if it still can be recognized easily.
+The Speed limit (30km/h) is pretty clear I did not expect to see any problems with that.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).